ripytide/nodit/README.md

 ### Touching

-Two `RangeBounds` are "touching" if they do not overlap but there exists no value between them.
+Two `RangeBounds` are "touching" if they do not overlap and there exists no value between them.
 For example, `2..4` and `4..6` are touching but `2..4` and `6..8` are not, neither are `2..6` and `4..8`.